Assess reading comprehension by reviewing 3 short passages and answering questions about the author's purpose.

 Students will read 3 short passages and identify in each whether the author meant to inform, entertain, or persuade.
 They will also list the supporting evidence from the passages that helped them determine the author’s purpose.

-Scaffolding & Extension Tips: Identifying the Author’s Purpose Worksheet
+Scaffolding & Extension Tips: Free Author’s Purpose Worksheet

 In addition to individual student work time, use this worksheet as a: